About Distance Education

 • How much experience and training you have in online instruction.

-• If a supplemental Form D is already on file for the course.
+• If a DE Addendum is already on file for the course.

 Open Educational Resources (OER) are basically free or low-cost resources that have been openly licensed (or licensed under Creative Commons, meaning often you can use or modify materials as long as you attribute the author).
 You’ll find that there is a wide range of courses (called Courseware), eTextbooks, eBooks, and multimedia content available.

 OER are great resources to use in the online classroom!
 With the rising costs of educational materials, they are an affordable alternative for many students.
-To find out more about OER, check out the OER section of the Distance Education Faculty Handbook.
+To find out more about OER and other cost saving alternatives, see the Content Options section of the Distance Education Faculty Handbook.

 Course Registration, Login, and Access